Henry Gerald Richardson

-Henry Gerald Richardson, FBA (23 September 1884 – 3 or 4 September 1974) was an English historian and civil servant.
+Henry Gerald Richardson (23 September 1884 – 3 or 4 September 1974) was an English historian and civil servant.

 Early life and civil service career

 Born in 1884 in London, Richardson's father was a printer, coin collector and amateur horticulturist.
 His brother John was a mining engineer and the author of Metal Mining (1974).
 Richardson attended the City of Westminster School and, at the age of 16, entered HM Civil Service in 1899 as a boy clerk.
 He joined the established grades in 1902 and worked in the Colonial Office from 1903 to 1909.
 In 1909, he moved to the Board of Agriculture and Fisheries and was promoted to Principal in 1921.
 Two years later, he moved to the Research Advisory and Machinery Branch, where he remained until 1931.
 In 1932, he was promoted to Assistant Secretary and worked in the Markets Branch; in 1934, he was appointed Principal Establishments Officer and Assistant Secretary and in 1936 he became Secretary of the Tithe Redemption Commission.
 He retired in 1949, though retained his secretarial duties until 1957.